Cyclic Vomiting Syndrome

 Cyclic vomiting syndrome (CVS) is a condition that involves recurrent episodes of vomiting with three main features: sudden onset, stereotypical (similar episodes), and periods of wellness between episodes.
-There is not a single test to diagnose cyclic vomiting syndrome; diagnosis is often made by history, physical exam, and tests to exclude other diseases.
+There is not a single test to diagnose cyclic vomiting syndrome; diagnosis is often made by history, physical exam and tests to exclude other diseases.
 CVS occurs in about 1 in 33,000 children and can often be so severe it keeps the affected person from participating in daily activities.

-In between episodes, patients feel completely well.
+In between episodes, patients generally feel completely well.
 Once an episode resolves, affected children often feel normal within hours.

 Many children with CVS also have a diagnosis of migraines or a family history of migraines.

 Other causes of recurrent vomiting include:

 - Pancreas inflammation (pancreatitis)

 - Stomach infections